Nayra06/spiritual/README.md

 # spiritual
-This is first project on github.
+This is first git repository.
 Author-nayu